gloryjay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that changes the owner vincent and the group owner to staff for the files and directories in the working directory
+write a script that changes the owner and the group owner of the _hello to vincent and staff respectively